ibm-cloud-docs/cephaas/getting-started.md

 1. Select the {{site.data.keyword.satellitelong_notm}} location and naming your deployment.

-    You can either select an existing satellite location or create a new on-premises type of location.
+    You can either select an existing Satellite location or create a new on-premises type of location.
     To create a location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem){: external}.

-    This location is required to be present on-premises deployment on IBM Cloud without a host, since the location is not dependent on the host and other setup in your infrastructure.
+    This Satellite location is required to be present on IBM Cloud without a host for your on-premises deployment, since the location is not dependent on the host and other setup in your infrastructure.
+Make sure to select the **Managed for** region as Dallas or Frankfurt.
+The region selected must be closest to where your data center physically reside to ensure low network latency between your Satellite location and IBM Cloud.
     {: important}

     While creating the new Satellite location, you can choose Object storage standard plan.